It all started with Blair Waldorf, TV’s modern patron saint of preppy style.

 - Wear a colored pair of opaque tights with an A-line little black dress, layered over a button-up dress shirt.
 Finish with a pair of knee-high riding boots and a (#9) long statement necklace.

 - Don’t be afraid to wear colored opaque tights with an equally colorful dress or skirt!
 It’ll give you a girly yet mod look.
-Finish the outfit with a pair of boots or (#6) Mary Jane pumps.
+Finish the outfit with a pair of (#6) Mary Jane pumps.

 - Don’t have the cash for a proper business suit, but have an important professional function coming up?
 Fake one with a black blazer and a pair of black pants or a black pencil skirt.